-22.0521.20 Community Improvement Area
+21.20 Community Improvement Area

 - 21.20.1 The Municipality, may by By-law, designate land in the Municipality as a 'Community Improvement Project Area' and will prepare a plan for that project area.
-The following matters should be considered in the preparation of a community improvement project plan: - a) The basis for the selection of the project area; - b) The boundary of the area; - The land use designations and intent of the Official Plan; - d) The nature of existing land uses, the physical condition of the buildings and structures;
+The following matters should be considered in the preparation of a community improvement project plan: - a) The basis for the selection of the project area; - b) The boundary of the area; - c) The land use designations and intent of the Official Plan; - d) The nature of existing land uses, the physical condition of the buildings and structures; - e) The existing level of services and the nature of improvements proposed to municipal infrastructure, such as roads, water supply,

-- e) The existing level of services and the nature of improvements proposed to municipal infrastructure, such as roads, water supply, sanitary and stormwater sewers, public utilities, and other community and recreational facilities; - f) The identification of properties proposed for acquisition and/or rehabilitation; - g) The phasing of improvements to permit a logical sequence of events to occur without creating unnecessary hardship for area residents and/or businesses; and, - h) The estimated costs, means of financing, and the potential for stimulating private sector investment and an improved municipal tax base. - 21.20.2 The whole of the Municipality of McDougall will henceforth be known as the McDougallis a Community Improvement Policy Area.
+- sanitary and stormwater sewers, public utilities, and other community and recreational facilities; - f) The identification of properties proposed for acquisition and/or rehabilitation; - g) The phasing of improvements to permit a logical sequence of events to occur without creating unnecessary hardship for area residents and/or businesses; and, - h) The estimated costs, means of financing, and the potential for stimulating private sector investment and an improved municipal tax base. - 21.20.2 The whole of the Municipality of McDougall is a Community Improvement Policy Area.

-22.0621.21 Implementation
+21.21 Implementation

-21.21.1 In order to implement the McDougall Community Improvement Policies, the following activities and programs may be employed (but not limited to):
+- 21.21.1 In order to implement the McDougall Community Improvement Policies, the following activities and programs may be employed (but not limited to): - a) the use of Section 28 of the Planning Act Community Improvement Plans: - b) the enforcement of Section 7 Property Standards through a property standards by law: - c) supporting the participation of McDougall residents in property rehabilitation programs; - d) encourage participating in Provincial and Federal Grant Programs.